asankasri/begin-with-it-alpha/README.md

 # ![Begin With It](https://rawgit.com/asankasri/begin-with-it-alpha/master/icons/begin-with-it.png "Begin With It") Begin With It (alpha)

 Main content provier of [https://beginwith.it](https://begin-with-it-app.herokuapp.com/).
-But this repo will be forever independent and will be growing with community support.
+But this repo is totally independent and will be growing with the community support.

 ## What?
 A simple guide to begin with IT technologies.